anorman728/Phlute/README.md

 A `doc` attribute is used to define the main description of a class, method, property, or constant's docblock.
 A `desc` attribute is used to define a description of a particular item in the docblock.
 In both cases, they end up in the docblock, but the `doc` attribute is the main description at the top of the docblock and the `desc` attribute is the description of a particular item at the bottom.

 In both cases, child elements can be used instead of attributes.
 (More-or-less the default/expected input for docs, in fact.)
 If you use a child element, you can use macros.

+### Other stuff.

+Can delete files that would otherwise create by adding the `--delete` flag to the CLI.